zywangdylan/H1Board/h1board-front/README.md

 - package.json: This file contains metadata about the project and its dependencies, as well as scripts for building, testing, and running the project.
 - package-lock.json: This file is generated automatically by npm to lock down the exact versions of dependencies installed in the project.

+## React Components

+## External Packages
+- Material UI (https://material-ui.com/) - React components for faster and easier web development
+- Recharts (https://recharts.org/en-US/) - A composable charting library built on React components
+- react-transition-group (https://reactcommunity.org/react-transition-group/) - An easy way to perform animations when a React component enters or leaves the DOM

 ## Available Scripts

 In the project directory, you can run: